jeremykendall/php-domain-parser/README.md

 $tldDomains = $rzdStorage->get(PsrStorageFactory::URL_RZD);
 ~~~

-**Be sure to adapt the following code to your own framework/situation.
+**Be sure to adapt the following code to your own application.
 The following code is an example given without warranty of it working
 out of the box.**